Uchhaith: Ownership of the temple

-According to the chief priest Pandit Dev Kumar Giri, the land of the temple was given to him as a donation.
-He has survey Khatiyan of the land, so he claimed the ownership of the temple.
-But Bihar Religious Trust Council claimed that the temple belongs to the public trust.
-The council asked for audit of the incomes and expenditures in the temple to the priest on 7 November 1994.
+According to the chief priest, Pandit Dev Kumar Giri, the land of the temple was given to him as a donation.
+He has a survey Khatiyan of the land, so he claimed ownership of the temple.
+But the Bihar Religious Trust Council claimed that the temple belongs to the public trust.
+The council asked for an audit of the income and expenditures in the temple to the priest on 7 November 1994.
 Then the priest challenged the order of the council at Patna High Court.
-The high court dismissed the order of the council and directed for rehearing of the matter.
-After hearing the matter from the both sides, the council again made a plan to run the temple but the priest did not agree with the plan.
+The High Court dismissed the order of the council and directed a rehearing of the matter.
+After hearing the matter from both sides, the council again made a plan to run the temple, but the priest did not agree with the plan.
 The priest again filed the case in the high court.
-Later the priest took return of the case from Patna High Court and filed the case at District cum Session Court of Madhubani on 1 March 1997.
-After 26 years, the district cum session court of Madhubani gave verdict in the favour of the council to take care and maintenance of the temple.
+Later, the priest took the case back from the Patna High Court and filed the case at the District cum Session Court of Madhubani on 1 March 1997.
+After 26 years, the district cum session court of Madhubani gave a verdict in favour of the council to take care and maintenance of the temple.